eĿlipsis

 Configuration

 EĿlipsis configures itself a program startup time.
 That is where it is decided for which language and compiler platform we are working today.
 If you'd like to use eĿlipsis for a compiler that we don't know, yet, you'd have to look into the configuration files in the "../include" directory.
-In particular modern C needs some work here, because since C23 knowledge about attributes (a language feature) has to be integrated into the preprocessor.
+In particular C needs some work here, since knowledge abut the specific platform has to be present during preprocessing.
+This concerns first of all knowledge about integer types:

 To have run-time access to configuration files and extensions, eĿlipsis uses several approaches: